 Atomic Structure and Periodicity of Elements - Chemistry (Undergraduate Foundation)

 This course provides a complete guide to the modern theory of the atom.
 It traces the historical development of atomic models, from Dalton's foundational theory to the modern understanding of electronic structure.
-The material covers the discovery of subatomic particles, the contributions of Thomson and Rutherford, the Bohr model, and culminates in a full treatment of electronic configuration and its direct relationship to the periodic trends of the elements.
+The material covers subatomic particles, the contributions of Thomson and Rutherford, the Bohr model, wave-particle duality, and culminates in a full treatment of electronic configuration and its direct relationship to the periodic trends of the elements.
 A command of atomic theory is the absolute foundation of modern chemistry.
 The electronic structure of the atom dictates all chemical properties and bonding behaviour.
 This knowledge is essential for understanding the periodic table, predicting chemical reactions, and is the prerequisite for the study of spectroscopy, materials science, and quantum mechanics.
 By the end of this course, you will be able to describe the historical evolution of atomic theory.
-You will also be able to explain the structure of the atom, including the roles of protons, neutrons, and electrons, determine the electronic configuration of any element, and use periodic trends to predict and justify atomic properties like size, ionization potential, and electronegativity.
+You will also be able to explain the atom's structure, including the roles of protons, neutrons, and electrons.
+You will determine the electronic configuration of any element and use periodic trends to predict and justify atomic properties like size, ionisation potential, and electronegativity.
 This course is for students who have completed an introductory chemistry course.
 It is a mandatory prerequisite for any student pursuing a degree in chemistry, chemical engineering, materials science, or physics.

 Enrolment valid for 12 months